-- The American Board of Medical Specialties (ABMS) is a nationally-recognized non-profit organization made up of 24 Member Boards that oversee doctor specialty certification in the U.S. - Today most, if not all, doctors are considered specialists - Medical specialty certification in the U.S. is a voluntary process - Board Certification demonstrates a physician's exceptional expertise in a particular specialty and/or subspecialty of medical practice
+- The American Board of Medical Specialties (ABMS) is a nationally-recognized non-profit organization made up of 24 Member Boards that oversee doctor specialty certification in the U.S. - Medical specialty certification in the U.S. is a voluntary process - Board Certification demonstrates a physician's exceptional expertise in a particular specialty and/or subspecialty of medical practice